jeff4/bionotes.github.io/index.md

 * Recombinant DNA, where ligase could actually connect a bacterial strand with a zebra strand.

 ### Vectors
+* Plasmids have origins of replication.
+* Horizontal transfer of DNA between bacteria.
+If a bacteria dies, it lyses open and the plasmids and other DNA molecules can be absorbed but other living bacteria.

+### Transform another cell
+* Genetically modify an organism by passing a modified vector plasmid into it.
+Important to associate a gene for antibiotic-resistance on the vector so that after you plate out the *E. coli* on a petri dish you can eliminate the untransformed bacteria.
+* Story of how Salvador Luria discovered the phenomenon of methylation, which is part of what led him to discover restriction enzymes.

+### Michelle Mischke
+* Origin of replication and promoters

 ## Lecture 16: Finding a Specific Gene in the Library

+###
+* asdfads

 ## Lecture 17: Analyzing a Gene

 ---